Protocol for Confirmed or Suspected COVID-19 On Campus

 a) Interview positive casesand help them identify the employees or students with whom they were in close contact within the College during their infectious period (beginning 2 days before symptom onset).

-b) Possible areas of exposure would include coworkers working in close proximity, shared meeting rooms, break rooms, rest rooms, or locker rooms.
+b) Possible areas of exposure would include coworkers working in close proximity, shared meeting rooms, break rooms, rest rooms, class rooms or locker rooms.

 c) Use College tools to identify contacts with the infected individual.
 Review attendance records, access logs, or other records to cross-reference and identify potentially affected employees or students.